Cwmbran railway station: Facilities

-Refurbished facilities at the station were officially opened by Rhodri Morgan AM on Friday 14 March 2008.
-This included a larger car park, a new ticket hall, modern sheltered seating areas and new live departure boards like those seen at Newport.
+Refurbished facilities at the station were opened officially by Rhodri Morgan AM on 14 March 2008.
+This included a larger car park, a new ticket hall, modern sheltered seating areas and new live departure boards.
+(Note: Similar to those seen at .)
 The booking office is open six days per week; there is also a self-service ticket machine on offer for use or to collect advance purchase tickets.
-Automatic announcements and timetable poster boards offer train running information in addition to the CIS displays mentioned.
-Level access is on offer to each side, though for the southbound platform, this requires a long detour via public roads (the footbridge linking the platforms has steps).
+Automatic announcements and timetable poster boards provide train running information in addition to the passenger information system displays mentioned.
+Level access is on offer to each side, though for the southbound platform, this requires a long detour via public roads as the footbridge linking the platforms is stepped.